newsnerdery/newsnerdery/resources/field-guide.md

 ## The tools
 ### Programming languages
 #### JavaScript
+Previously the domain only of the browser, JavaScript has become the foremost "full stack" language.
+It is one of the most permissive of the languages in this list, being untyped and dynamic.
+It can be written "raw," or via one of the many preprocessors ([CoffeeScript](http://coffeescript.org/) and [TypeScript](http://www.typescriptlang.org/) being two examples).
+[Node.js](https://nodejs.org/) allows developers to write JavaScript to handle back end processes; however, while excellent for high-throughput tasks, Node.js performs poorly for computationally intensive tasks.

 #### Objective C
 #### PHP
+Originally little more than a templating language for C, PHP has grown to become one of the most ubiquitous server-side web languages.
+It has a light learning curve and a wealth of resources available.
+Most new web projects written in PHP make use of one of its many frameworks; [Laravel](http://laravel.com/) and [Symfony](https://symfony.com/) are the most popular.
+PHP's greatest weakness is its ambiguity and vaguely psychitzophrenic organization; its greatest strength is its community and the resources built up for it over the years.

 #### Python
 #### Swift
 ### Programming tools